spatie/pdf-to-image/README.md

 [![StyleCI](https://styleci.io/repos/38419604/shield?branch=master)](https://styleci.io/repos/38419604)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/pdf-to-image.svg?style=flat-square)](https://packagist.org/packages/spatie/pdf-to-image)

-This package provides an easy to work with class to convert pdf's to images.
+This package provides an easy to work with class to convert PDF's to images.

 Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).